padas-lab-de/pypads/doc/index.rst

 Install PyPads
 --------------

-Are you tired of logging your experiments manually?
-Learn how to automate logging as much information as possible by tracking the libraries of your choice.
+Logging your experiments manually can be overwhelming and exhaustive?
+PyPads is a tool to help automate logging as much information as possible by tracking the libraries of your choice.

 * **Installing PyPads**: